snowdriftcoop/snowdrift/BEGINNERS.md

 could even copy and paste all of them into your terminal at once, and it would work.

+Note that you must use Ctrl+Shift+V to paste something into the terminal.
+For historical reasons, Ctrl+V does something else in most terminals.

     sudo aptitude update
     sudo aptitude install curl git postgresql postgresql-client libgmp-dev zlib1g-dev mkdir builds